 Then it hit me: I was really doing the same thing with my

 SandwichCs[email protected].
 Pulling the models out of the database and pushing them to a response.
 I knew I had to find a simple solution to combine these controllers but still offer the different response formats.

 This all became crystal clear when I started adding filters into the mix.
 When both my

-index() methods were adding query scopes based on HTTP query parameters - I instantly saw the duplicate code and knew there had to be a better way as they both would always start exactly the same.
+index() methods were adding query scopes based on HTTP query parameters - I instantly saw the duplicate code and knew there had to be a better way as both controllers would always start exactly the same.

 Ah-hah!
 Response objects & extensions

 I listened to DHH and Adam talking about dealing with different response formats by looking at the

 Accepts header which works well with an API driven project.
 I also saw Adam tweet that he had put together a macro to help with this kinda thing.
 In addition to this, I also saw the

 Responsable interface Laravel provided.

 It all looked pretty neat and the cogs started turning, but I was busy on other projects and didn’t have time to play and work out a better solution.

-I also found myself starting to build more API first approaches to web systems and the whole time I’m thinking: if I needed to introduce a web interface here, I’m again going to be duplicating these controllers: there. must. be. a. better. way!
+I found myself starting to build more API first approaches to web systems and the whole time I’m thinking: if I needed to introduce a web interface here, I’m again going to be duplicating these controllers: there. must. be. a. better. way!

-I finally got some time to come back to the multi response format idea on a project and look at some ways to clean this all up using a new approach.
-However, since that Twitter post there was another episode of the Full Stack Radio where Adam and DHH also discussed the idea of listening to file extensions and why that is valid - and I think that was the ah-hah moment for me.
+Finally got some time to come back to the multi response format idea on a project and look at some ways to clean this all up using a new approach.
+However, since that Twitter post there was another episode of the Full Stack Radio where Adam and DHH also discussed the idea of responding to file extensions and why that is valid - and I think that was the ah-hah moment for me.
 So lets cover a few things that lead me to my final resting spot with response objects.